alevchuk/pstm/lnd-e2e-testing/README.md

 # What's Next?

-Once you have LND running, do manitanance procedures as described in [OTHER.md](https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/OTHER.md)
+Once you have LND running, consider the manitanance procedures described in [OTHER.md](https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/OTHER.md)